heptarch/heptarch.github.io/drafts/demon.md

 *1875.*

-Over the course of several months, Susan calibrates the weights, charges, and magnetic fields applied to the colloids of the Holborn detector, to probe what she affectionately terms the "blob".
+Over the course of several months, Susan calibrates the weights, charges, and magnetic fields applied to the birefringent colloids of the Holborn detector, to image what she affectionately terms the "blob".
  She eventually concludes that the blob is vast---at least several thousand yards in diameter, probably much more---and floats a few yards "away" from Chancery House in a direction that no